zengjosh/Valorant-Decision-Maker/README.md

 To use program:
 1. Run Screenshot.py
 2. Press '=' while on buy screen to take screenshot
+3. Alt-tab to Valorant and take screenshot of the weapon shop screen
+4. Alt-tab back to VS Code (or wherever you are running the program)
-3. Press '`' to exit out of the screenshot program
+5. Press '`' to exit out of the screenshot program
-4. Run valDM.py to determine shield and gun
+6. Run valDM.py to determine shield and gun